Ominous paracetamol and other pills: how popular drugs affect our lives

-Fearing that something terrible would happen, “Patient No. 5” stopped driving.
-But his behavior in the car as a passenger was such that his wife was often forced to turn home halfway.
+Fearing something terrible was about to happen, “patient # 5” stopped driving.
+But his behavior in the car as a passenger was such that his wife often had to turn home halfway.

 In such cases, she put him alone in front of the TV so that he would calm down.
 The wife began to fear for her own safety.

-And then once “patient number 5” dawned.
-“It suddenly dawned on him: since all these problems started after I started participating in the study,” says Beatrice Golom, who leads the team of scientists at the University of California (San Diego).
+And then one day “patient # 5” dawned on him.
+“It suddenly dawned on him that all these problems began after I started participating in the study,” says Beatrice Golom, who leads a team of scientists at the University of California, San Diego.

-Alarmed, the husband and wife sought clarification from the organizers of the study.
-“They behaved very hostilely.
-They said that this could not be connected with taking the medicine, and the man should continue taking it and remain one of the participants in the study, ”says Golom.
+Alarmed, the husband and wife turned to the study organizers for clarification.
+“They were very hostile.
+They said it could not be related to the medication, and the man should continue taking it and remain one of the study participants, ”says Golom.

 For good or for worse, but by then the patient’s character had already changed so much toward grumpiness that he simply ignored the advice of the doctors.
 Two weeks later, his old personality returned to him.

 But others are not so lucky.
-Over the years, Golom has been collecting patient stories from all over the United States - about broken marriages, ruined careers, about a surprisingly large number of men who were on the verge of killing their own wife.
+Over the years, Golom has collected stories from patients from all over the United States - about broken marriages, ruined careers, about a surprisingly large number of men who were on the verge of killing their own wife.

-And in almost all of these cases, menacing symptoms appeared after people started taking statins.
-And then they disappeared as soon as they stopped drinking this medicine.
-One man even threw five times and started again, until he realized that statins were the reason for what was happening to him.
+And in almost all of these cases, threatening symptoms appeared after people started taking statins.
+And they immediately disappeared as soon as they stopped drinking this medicine.
+One man even quit five times and started again until he realized that it was statins that were the reason for what was happening to him.